 No really, how high can cats jump?

-Cats average about 9-10 inches in height and 18 inches in head and body length.
-Adding the average length of a cat’s tail, that’s 30 inches in total, from the tips of their heads to the tips of their tails.
+The average height for cats is about 9-10 inches (22.8-25.4 cm) and their average length is 18 inches (45.2 cm) including head and body.
+Adding the normal length of a cat’s tail, that’s 30 inches (76.2 cm) in total, from the tips of their heads to the tips of their tails.

-On average, cats can jump from 7.5 feet to an unbelievable 9 feet.
+Typically, cats can jump from 7.5 (229 cm) feet to an unbelievable 9 feet (274.3 cm).
 That is from 7 to 9 times their body length in total, which is absolutely fantastic.
-Please note that this is how high the average cat gets.
-Larger cats can jump even higher than that, reaching a whopping 10-11 feet.
+Please note that this is how high the average house cat gets.
+Larger cats can jump even higher than that, reaching a whopping 10-11 feet (305 -335 cm).

 How are cats able to jump that high?